-March is the month for spring breaks across North America.
-Visiting Montreal?
-Been living here all your life?
-If you have family in tow, consider these Montreal family events and activities suitable for all age groups.
+March is the month for spring break across North America.
+If you have kids in tow, consider these Montreal family events and activities suitable for all age groups.

-If you're looking for places to go out, consult this breakdown of Montreal music and nightlife venues for inspiration.
+If you're looking for places to go out, consult the Montreal music and nightlife venues for inspiration.
 Jazz, indie rock, EDM, house, it covers all sorts of scenes.
-A couple of hot spots, including Montreal's hottest tiki destination, also made it in this Montreal Chinatown profile.
+A couple of hot spots, including Montreal's hottest tiki destination, can be found in Montreal's Chinatown.

 04 of 05

 Is this your first March in Montreal?
 Well, luckily, the worst of Montreal's reputedly treacherous winter is behind you.
 However, don't put your winter duds in storage just yet.
 March may be milder than December and January, but it still only reaches a high of 35 F. You'll want to pack tons of layers, a warm coat, and snow boots to keep you cozy and comfortable when walking around.Continue to 5 of 5 below.

 05 of 05

 Given March's propensity for being both cold and oddly spring-like, visitors might want to stay at these Montreal winter hotels, all perfectly situated to get out of the cold at a moment's notice.

 Montreal's convention centre hotels are also great for connecting to the underground city in a flash.
 For those unfazed by a little extra walking, try Old Montreal's top 12 hotels.
 They're situated in the most picturesque neighborhood in the city.

 And for a sense of style, there are a ton of boutique hotels to choose from.